 A talented author, and UBER smart!” — Kim Gravel, life coach

-Named by Bustle as one of eight women writers with advice to follow, Tracy Strauss has published memoir and essays in Glamour, New York Magazine, Ms. Magazine, The Huffington Post, Salon, Publishers Weekly, Ploughshares, The Rumpus, xoJane, Poets & Writers Magazine, Writer’s Digest Magazine, WBUR’s Cognoscenti, Dame Magazine, The Feminist Wire, The Satirist, The Dodo, The Southampton Review, Solstice Literary Magazine, Beyond the Margins, and other publications.
+Named by Bustle as one of eight women writers with advice to follow, Tracy Strauss has published memoir and essays in Glamour, New York Magazine, The Millions, Ms. Magazine, The Huffington Post, Salon, Publishers Weekly, Ploughshares, The Rumpus, xoJane, Poets & Writers Magazine, Writer’s Digest Magazine, WBUR’s Cognoscenti, Dame Magazine, The Feminist Wire, The Satirist, The Dodo, The Southampton Review, Solstice Literary Magazine, Beyond the Margins, and other publications.
 She is former essays editor for The Rumpus and was the 2015 Boston Writers’ Room Fellow in Nonfiction.
 In 2014, Tracy appeared on The Steve Harvey Show as a relationship blogger for The Huffington Post, in a double-episode dating makeover series.

 Winner of the Barbara Deming Memorial Fund Award for nonfiction, Tracy Strauss has taught at several Boston-area universities.
 She is currently a writing, literature, and film professor at The New England Conservatory.
 She has also taught memoir and personal essay workshops with Writer’s Digest University and has served as a manuscript editor for Writer’s Digest Magazine’s Second Draft Critique Service.